nickpoison/tsa5/textRcode.md

 <br/> Example 2.4

-First, the Lotka-Volterra simulation (code not in the book)
+First, the Lotka-Volterra example graphic (code not in the book)

 ```R
 H = c(1); L =c(.5)